mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/interpreter.md

 ## Creating an interpreter

 First you have to import the language `com.mbeddr.mpsutil.interpreter`.
 Now create a new interpreter and give it a name.
-The category should be `arithmetic` so that other interpreters of this category can also use this interpreter but you can also use other categories.
-There is, for example a [demo Java interpreter](http://127.0.0.1:63320/node?ref=r%3A6de0fec9-28ce-4092-a00d-c37c6ae81d03%28com.mbeddr.mpsutil.javainterpreter.plugin%29%2F902624672040616048) in mpsutils(mbeddr) that uses its own category `java`.
+The category should be `arithmetic` so that other interpreters of this category can also use this interpreter, but you can also use other categories.
+A [demo Java interpreter](http://127.0.0.1:63320/node?ref=r%3A6de0fec9-28ce-4092-a00d-c37c6ae81d03%28com.mbeddr.mpsutil.javainterpreter.plugin%29%2F902624672040616048) exists in mpsutils (mbeddr) that uses its own category `java`.
 You don't have to set the evaluated languages: they are automatically calculated based on the declared evaluators.

 In the related interpreter section, you can define that the current interpret should run before or after another interpreter.
 [An example](http://127.0.0.1:63320/node?ref=r%3A2864d21d-eb2b-488f-a943-a765959cab0a%28org.iets3.core.expr.collections.interpreter.plugin%29%2F8448265401168630270) from KernelF: the collections operations should be interpreted first because they are reduced to simpler statements.
 The lambda and base interpreter should be run afterwards.